The Best Open Back Headphones for Mixing and Mastering

 Why shouldn’t you mix on headphones?

 Headphones tend to have a less consistent left to right space so panning decisions may not be entirely accurate to where you want some elements to be placed.
 Some open back headphones have a wide soundstage that is closer to how studio monitors behave.
-However, this doesn't always equate to accurate placement and loudness perception.
-It's still important to reference your mixes on speakers when you can.
+For professionals, this doesn’t always equate to accurate placement and loudness perception.
+It’s still important to reference your mixes on speakers when you can.
+But for hobbyists, and those who don’t have treated studios, open-back headphones like the ones mentioned above can get the job done.
+Runner-ups like the Sony MDR-MV1 and Philips Fidelio X2HR are also widely used for this task.

 How loud should headphones be for mixing?

 There is no one volume where you should mix.
-It's good to listen at all volume levels to account for the Fletcher-Munson frequency curve.
+It’s good to listen at all volume levels to account for the Fletcher-Munson frequency curve.
 Chris Lorde-Alge often mixes at low levels with his speakers to have a better feel for the actual impact of some elements.
-This can also be done with headphones.
+This can also be done well with the best open back headphones for mixing and mastering.

 Best Mixing & Mastering Headphones Selection Methodology